karthiksankar93/CompoundDiversification/0.Conda_Environment/README.md

 # Conda environment details

 * environment.yml- Conda environment was used to run the code.
-Rebuilding the environment using this environment.yml file could minimize challenges and potentially make life easier.